 Conglomerate silicosis causes severe, chronic respiratory symptoms.

 Silicosis is usually recognized on the basis of chest x-ray or CT appearance in patients with a history of exposure.
-CT is more sensitive than x-ray, especially when helical CT and high-resolution techniques are used.
+CT is more sensitive than x-ray, especially when helical CT and high-resolution (thin-section) techniques are used.
 In most cases, chest CT is preferable because it is more sensitive for detecting silicosis as well as the transition from simple to conglomerate silicosis.
 Chest CT can also better distinguish asbestosis from silicosis, although this differentiation can usually be made on the basis of chest x-ray and exposure history.
 In patients who develop RA, 3- to 5-mm pulmonary rheumatoid nodules are visible on chest x-ray or CT.

 Numerous disorders resemble chronic silicosis on x-ray; they include welders' siderosis, hemosiderosis, sarcoidosis, chronic beryllium disease, hypersensitivity pneumonitis, coal workers' pneumoconiosis, miliary TB, fungal pulmonary diseases, and metastatic cancer.
 Eggshell calcifications in hilar and mediastinal lymph nodes may help distinguish silicosis from other pulmonary disorders but are not a pathognomonic finding and are not commonly present.